mcsorkun/ChemPlot/README.md

 ### Getting started

-To demonstrate how to use the functions the library offers we will use a BBBP (blood-brain barrier penetration) [1] molecular dataset.
-This is a set of molecules encoded as SMILES, which have been assigned a binary label according to their permeability properties.
+To demonstrate how to use the functions the library offers we use BBBP (blood-brain barrier penetration) [1] molecular dataset.
+BBBP is a set of molecules encoded as SMILES, which have been assigned a binary label according to their permeability properties.
 In this example the dataset has been previously saved locally as a CSV file and is imported